 Focus is not tensing up.
 It’s easing up on yourself and life itself.
 Most people I work with admit they get uptight at the thought of being focused.
 It’s not myopic focus lacking tolerance or understanding; narrow-mindedness.

 It’s gently guiding you back to center.
 When you’re driving your car if something is on the street you steer around it gently not in rigid jerks; life is meant to be this way too.
 Stuff will happen that you will need to navigate in living too.
+With weight loss or aging navigate away from negative thoughts and people so you can reach healthy goals you set for yourself.
 Creative energy can assist here too.

 When you ease up, you can hear that gentle inner voice that speaks wisdom to you.
 It’s not hurried or rushed.
 We call this surrender.